Starcross/django-starcross-gallery/README.rst

 **GALLERY_FOOTER_EMAIL** -- Default: "gallery@starcross.eu"

-Contact email address in the footer
+Contact email address in the footer.
+Override with a blank string to hide

 **GALLERY_THUMBNAIL_SIZE** -- Default: 200